The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality relates tiles, tilings, and dissections

-While \cref{thm:shift} shows that T-duality relates a large class of triangulations/dissections of $\Delta_{k+1,n}$ to a corresponding large class of triangulations/dissections of $\mathcal{A}_{n,k,2}$, not all triangulations/dissections arise from the recurrences used there.
+While \cref{thm:shift} shows that T-duality relates the large class of BCFW tilings/dissections of $\Delta_{k+1,n}$ to the corresponding large class of BCFW tilings/dissections of $\mathcal{A}_{n,k,2}(Z)$, not all tilings/dissections arise from a BCFW-style recursion.
 Nevertheless, we conjecture the following.

-\begin{conj} Let $\{S_{\pi}\}$ be a collection of cells of $Gr^+_{k+1,n}$.
-Then this collection gives a triangulation (respectively, dissection) of $\Delta_{k+1,n}$ if and only if the collection $\{S_{\hat{\pi}}\}$ of cells of $Gr^+_{k,n}$ gives a triangulation (respectively, dissection) of $\mathcal{A}_{n,k,2}$. \end{conj} This conjecture is supported by the results of \cref{sec:parity} (which relates parity duality and T-duality), and will be explored in a subsequent work.
+\begin{conj}[Tilings and dissections of $\Delta_{k+1,n}$ and $\mathcal{A}_{n,k,2}(Z)$ are T-dual] A collection of positroid polytopes $\{\Gamma_{\pi}\}$ is a tiling (respectively, dissection) of $\Delta_{k+1,n}$ if and only if for all $Z \in \Mat^{>0}_{n,k+2}$ the collection of T-dual Grasstopes $\{Z_{\hat{\pi}}\}$ is a tiling (respectively, dissection) of $\mathcal{A}_{n,k,2}(Z)$. \end{conj} This conjecture is supported by \cref{thm:shift}, \cref{prop:largeclass} and results of \cref{sec:parity} (which relates parity duality and T-duality), and will be explored in a subsequent work\footnote{Since our paper appeared on arXiv, \cref{conj:dis} has been proved for tilings in \cite{Parisi:2021oql}.}.
 We have also checked the conjecture using Mathematica, see \cref{sec:regularA}.